 - Read or download the CFATS RBPS Guidance

 A facility must submit their SSP/ASP detailing the programs, processes, or measures they choose to implement to meet the RBPS.
-DHS reviews the SSP/ASP, combined with an on-site inspection, to determine if the facility meets the desired level of performance for each RBPS.
+CISA reviews the SSP/ASP, combined with an on-site inspection, to determine if the facility meets the desired level of performance for each RBPS.

 RBPS Overarching Security Guidelines